Sunday, October 28, 2012

 The Lovesick Man

-Saturnine blues, this time in the form of an early work by the German artist George Grosz, his The Lovesick Man (circa 1916) is a painting which reflects dominant themes in Grosz's art - human nature and individual weaknesses, themes which have lost little relevance today.
+Saturnine blues, this time in the form of an early work by the German artist George Grosz's The Lovesick Man (circa 1916), a painting which reflects dominant themes in Grosz's art - human nature and individual weaknesses, themes which have lost little relevance today.

 George Grosz (1893-1959) was born in Berlin and grew up during the prelude to World War I (1914-1818).
 In protest against the nationalist fervour and rabid anti-British sentiment vocalized on Berlin’s streets in the build-up to war, Grosz and fellow artist Jon Herzefelde (1891-1968) provocatively changed their names to an Anglicized form of spelling and pronunciation.
 Incidentally, there's a stylistic affinity between the pioneering photo-montage developed by John Herzefelde for political propaganda, one or two examples of which I've discussed before and the surreal humour of Terry Gilliam (b.
 1940) the creator of cut-out, animated montages which were an integral part of the British TV series Monty Python's flying Circus (1969-71).